SHOWCASING ART HISTORY SEASON XIII, 2018 – 2019

 More recently, scholars have debated whether there is a necessary correlation between cosmopolitanism and avant-garde status.
 Is art ‘advanced’ only in proportion to its closeness to leading international modern and particularly ‘modernist’ developments?
 On that count, where do we place the enduring figurative strand of twentieth-century British art?
 In the latter part of the last century, London emerged as one of the foremost European centres of contemporary art, British artists were increasingly represented abroad, and a ‘new internationalism’ was perhaps begun to be taken for granted.
 In that context, we shall ask whether there was anything specifically ‘British’ about the ‘YBAs’ and others representing that scene.
 Since the referendum on membership of the European Union in June 2016, the question of cultural identity has once again become an urgent concern for many artists.
 We shall investigate the ideological as well as practical ties many contemporary practitioners have with mainland Europe and discuss what the future might hold for British art post Brexit.

-Confirmed Speakers: Edwin Coomasaru, Dr Kate Grandjouan, Dr Mark Godfrey, Dr Martin Hammer, Nicola Moorby, Dr Anne Puetz, MaryAnne Stevens
+Confirmed Speakers: Dr Edwin Coomasaru, Dr Kate Grandjouan, Dr Martin Hammer, Dr Ayla Lepine, Nicola Moorby, Dr Anne Puetz, Dr Chris Stephens, MaryAnne Stevens

 Summer term 2019 – 5 lectures starting 30 April 2019